 The optional textbook used in this course is Atlas of Human Histology: A Guide to Microscopic Structure of Cells, Tissues and Organs by Robert L Sorenson.
 It’s available in the bookstore.
-We’ll also be able to use the interactive website that goes along with the book.
-It’s basically an interactive virtual microscope with a set of gorgeous slides and nice explanations of everything you’re looking at.
+There’s also a nice interactive website that goes along with the book.
+It’s basically a virtual microscope with a set of gorgeous slides and nice explanations of everything you’re looking at.
 You should use the textbook and website however they benefit you in order to supplement and reinforce the content you receive in lectures.
 Some students like to preview the material; others use it to look up stuff they didn’t understand in lecture – whatever helps you best learn the material is fine.

 You can download a copy of our syllabus here.

-Our exam schedule is on the exams page.
-There are three exams in this course, each covering 6-7 lectures.
+There are three exams in this course, as listed below.
 We’ll have an in-class exam review before each exam.
 Grades will be posted on Canvas.